Creating space for the development, production and presentation of contemporary art practice

 We create platforms for audiences to engage with the creative process, while nurturing artistic and curatorial practice in an engaged and discursive creative community.

-The NewBridge Project is a active and vibrant artist-led community supporting the development of artists and curators through the provision of space for creative practice, curatorial opportunities and an ambitious artist-led programme of exhibitions, commissions, artist development and events.
+The NewBridge Project is an active and vibrant artist-led community supporting the development of artists and curators through the provision of space for creative practice, curatorial opportunities and an ambitious artist-led programme of exhibitions, commissions, artist development and events.

 The NewBridge Project was established in 2010 to provide exchange and support in an engaged and discursive community of artists.
 We develop artistic talent through artist development programmes, curatorial opportunities and provision of space.
 The shared workspace is a critical and collaborative environment that allows artists to discuss and develop new ideas and projects.

-We aim to deliver an outstanding programme of exhibitions, performances, screenings, educational talks and workshops in consultation with artist members, creating a programme responsive to the socio, political and civic environment within which it exists and seeks to be a genuine community resource.
+We aim to deliver an outstanding programme of exhibitions, performances, screenings, educational talks and workshops in consultation with artist members, creating a programme responsive to the social, political and civic environment within which it exists and seeks to be a genuine community resource.

 – Experimental in our approach: We provide artists with the flexibility to test out ideas, experiment and be radical, allowing groundbreaking work and alternative approaches to practice to develop.